 3. Right and Obligation.
-Rights and obligations of delivery of designated delivery warehouses (factories) and designated board delivery facilities have been clearly regulated in the Measures for the Administration of Registered Receipts and Transit Receipts of Zhengzhou Commodity Exchange and the contract between ZCE and designated delivery warehouses (factories) or designated board delivery facilities.
-The establishment, suspension and revocation of designated delivery warehouses (factories) and designated board delivery facilities must be approved by the Exchange. the Exchange is entitled to supervise and administrate the futures delivery business of the designated delivery warehouses (factories) and designated board delivery facilities.
+Rights and obligations of delivery of designated delivery warehouses (factories) and designated board delivery facilities have been clearly regulated in Measures for the Administration of Designated Delivery Warehouses of Zhengzhou Commodity Exchange, Measures for the Administration of Designated Factory Warehouse of Zhengzhou Commodity Exchange and Measures for Penalties for Violations of Zhengzhou Commodity Exchange as well as agreements between ZCE and designated delivery warehouses (factories) or designated board delivery facilities.
+The establishment, suspension and revocation of designated delivery warehouses (factories) and designated board delivery facilities must be approved by the Exchange.
+The Exchange is entitled to supervise and administrate the futures delivery business of the designated delivery warehouses (factories) and designated board delivery facilities.

-If delivery is carried out by registered warehouse receipts, the designated delivery warehouses (factories) are responsible for load in, application for registered receipts registration, storage and load out of commodities for delivery.
-In the Measures for the Administration of Registered Receipts and Transit Receipts of Zhengzhou Commodity Exchange, the Exchange prescribes in detail the rules and procedures for the registration and cancellation of registered receipts and ensures that commodities for delivery satisfy the delivery quality standards by designating a third party quality inspection agency to conduct quality inspection.
+If delivery is carried out using registered warehouse receipts, the designated delivery warehouses (factories) are responsible for load in, application for registered receipts registration, storage and load out of commodities for delivery.
+In the Measures for the Administration of Registered Receipts of Zhengzhou Commodity Exchange, the Exchange prescribes in detail the rules and procedures for the registration and cancellation of registered receipts and ensures that commodities for delivery satisfy the delivery quality standards by designating a third party quality inspection agency to conduct quality inspection.
 Relative delivery business shall be handled by the electronic warehouse receipt system.
-If delivery is carried out by Board delivery, the Board delivery shall only provide services of delivery transit, storage and quality inspection and shall not liable for the quality changes arising during temporary storage.
+If delivery is carried out by board delivery, the board delivery agency shall only provide services of delivery transit, storage and quality inspection and shall not liable for the quality changes arising during temporary storage period.
 If registered receipts are issued by a designated delivery factory, the factory shall, when applying for registration of such receipts, provide bank guarantee letter recognized by the Exchange or cash or other payment guarantees recognized by the Exchange as performance guarantee in order to ensure the quality and quantity of the underlying commodity.
 In case that there are great fluctuations in the value of the commodity, the Exchange may require an increase in the amount of guarantee accordingly.